ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

    * The set of N numeric identifiers is converted into the single value R, by taking two to the power of each numeric identifier X_1, X_2, ..., X_N, and then computing the inclusive OR of the binary representations of all the power values.

-   Since this application profile considers user-related operations, the "Admin" operation is signaled as not wished/authorised.
+   Since this application profile considers user-related operations, the "Admin" operation is indicated as not wished/authorised.
 That is, the scope entries MUST have the least significant bit of "Tperm" set to 0.

-If the "Toid" of a scope entry in an access token specifies the name of an application group (i.e., the "AppGroup" operation is signaled as authorised), the Client has also the permission to retrieve the configuration of the application group (topic) whose name is indicated by "Toid", by sending a GET or FETCH request to the corresponding topic resource at the Broker.
+If the "Toid" of a scope entry in an access token specifies the name of an application group (i.e., the "AppGroup" operation is indicated as authorised), the Client has also the permission to retrieve the configuration of the application group (topic) whose name is indicated by "Toid", by sending a GET or FETCH request to the corresponding topic resource at the Broker.

 The specific interactions between the Client and the Broker are defined in {{I-D.ietf-core-coap-pubsub}}.